nice-digital/cookie-banner/README.md

 ### CDN

 Loading directly via the CDN is the easiest and most convenenient way to include the cookie banner.
 This is a good method for projects without a module bundling system, or as a quick way to get started.
+It also means you always have the latest version of the cookie banner as you don't need a version bump release.

 > using the CDN adds an extra HTTP request, so adds a slight performance overhead.
 Importing the module version (see the [import](#import) section below) is a better option for projects with a module bundling system (for example with webpack).